Divorcing your spouse can be a difficult and complicated process. It’s even trickier when one or both spouses are active members of the military.

 How Filing for Divorce Differs for Military Members

-Keeping these basics in mind, there are a few other requirements that military members don’t have to worry about when getting divorced in Virginia.
+Keeping these basics in mind, there are a few requirements that military members don’t have to worry about when getting divorced in Virginia.

 Virginia Residency Requirements